olopade-lab/sv-pipeline/README.md

 ### Steps to run the pipeline in Docker:

 <b>Step 1:</b> CD into a folder that contains all the .bam files, the index files and the genome reference file.
-If you want to use the test inputs, you may run the following commmand to download them.
-The Docker image pulls the exclude templates itself so you don't need to download them even though the get_files.sh file automatically downloads it for you.
+If you want to use the test inputs, you may run the following commmand to download them:

 ```zsh
 bash ./get_files.sh